Fertility preservation: Understand your options before cancer treatment

 How does cancer treatment affect fertility?

-Male fertility can be harmed by the surgical removal of the testicles or by chemotherapy or radiation that damages sperm quantity, quality or DNA.
+- Surgery.
+Fertility can be harmed by the surgical removal of the testicles, uterus or ovaries.

 When should I talk to my doctor about fertility preservation?

 If you are planning cancer treatment and want to preserve your fertility, talk to your doctor and a fertility specialist as soon as possible.
 A fertility specialist can help you understand your options, answer questions and serve as your fertility advocate during your treatment.